MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 ### Using BitLocker within Windows Explorer

 Windows Explorer allows users to launch the **BitLocker Drive Encryption Wizard** by right-clicking a volume and selecting **Turn On BitLocker**.
 This option is available on client computers by default.
 On servers, the BitLocker feature and the Desktop-Experience feature must first be installed for this option to be available.
-After selecting **Turn on BitLocker**, the wizard works exactly as it does when launched using the BitLocker control panel.
+After selecting **Turn on BitLocker**, the wizard works exactly as it does when launched using the BitLockerControl Panel.

 ---